prometheusresearch/rios/docs/source/overview.rst

 Instrument
 ----------
-:doc:`Instrument Definition </instrument_specification>` are the base of the PRISMH specification.
+:doc:`Instrument Definition </instrument_specification>` are the base of the RIOS specification.
 They contain the definition of **what** data is to be collected.
 At its heart, it is a list of field definitions that specify the name, data type, and type constraints.
 There is no information or instruments on **how** the data is to be retrieved or collected -- only **what** data needs